makersacademy/takeaway-challenge/README.md

 Menu options:

-    type the number for the dish you wish to order and hit enter or enter the letter for one of the following options
+  type the number for the dish you wish to order and hit enter, or enter the letter for one of the following options

     m : show menu
     b : show basket